oracle-livelabs/em-omc/enterprise-manager/emcc/em-migration-workbench-adb/migrate-to-adb/migrate-to-adb.md

 ![Launch EM](images/launch-reservation.png " ")

-For this workshop you will not use the remote desktop, so do not click the "Launch Remote Desktop" button, but rather copy the IP address of you instance.
+For this workshop you will not use the remote desktop, so do not click the "Launch Remote Desktop" button, but rather copy the IP address of your instance.
 Open a new browser tab and enter the Enterprise Manager console URL for your instance as follows:

 https://*The IP address you just copied*:7803/em